STEREO: Scientific Text Reuse in Open Access Publications: Methods

 \section{Methods}

-To compile a dataset on text reuse in scientific writing, three things are required: a large collection of scientific publications; detailed metadata for each of these publications; and a scalable, yet accurate method for detecting reuse between the compiled texts.
-This section formally introduces all three of these components.
-Our pipeline and its individual steps are depicted in Figure~\ref{fig:pipeline} for reference.
-Note that text reuse detection is typically implemented as a bipartite process of source retrieval to identify candidate pairs of documents, followed by text alignment to identify reused portions of text between both candidate documents \cite{stein:2007d}.
+To create a dataset of text reuse in scientific texts, four things are needed: an operationalization of the phenomenon of text reuse, a large collection of scientific publications, detailed metadata for each of these publications, and a scalable yet effective method for detecting reuse in these publications.
+In this section we describe all four, explaining the latter both generally and formally to ensure their reproducibility.
+Figure~\ref{fig:pipeline} illustrates the processing pipeline for the creation of the dataset.